lightbend/kalix-jvm-sdk/samples/scala-replicatedentity-shopping-cart/README.md

 # Shopping Cart example (using a Replicated Entity)

-This example project implements an API for a shopping cart using an Kalix Replicated Entity.
+This example project implements an API for a shopping cart using a Kalix Replicated Entity.
 ## Designing

 While designing your service it is useful to read [designing services](https://developer.lightbend.com/docs/akka-serverless/services/development-process.html)